Jeff-LeRoy/XML_Element_Parser/README.md

 * Print out nodes of user defined element name
 * Print all nodes
 * Print line of non symmetrical nodes
-* Copy XML text from listbox
+* Copy entry from listbox to clipboard

 ## Example